BigAnteater/KVM-GPU-Passthrough/README.md

 ### Viewing VBios from arch

-To view the vbios from arch you will simply need to install nvida-settings for nvidia users, then on the GPU tab you will be able to view the vbios.
+To view the vbios from arch you will simply need to install nvidia-settings for nvidia users, then on the GPU tab you will be able to view the vbios.

 ![FahGRWf](https://user-images.githubusercontent.com/68661602/150429338-c041e1c9-3f23-4bd8-ab5a-3570580a03bf.png)